triggerdotdev/docs/README.md

 ### **Important**

-These docs are just for Trigger.dev version 2.
+These docs are for Trigger.dev version 2 which will be deprecated on January 31st, 2025.
 The docs for version 3 can be found [here](https://github.com/triggerdotdev/trigger.dev/tree/main/docs)